midhun-das333/midhun-das333/README.md

 ## 🧠 About Me

 - 🎓 Pursuing B.Tech ECE at Cochin University College of Engineering, Kuttanadu
-- 💡 Interested in building elegant front-end projects using pure HTML & CSS
-- 🌱 Learning more about UI/UX design and responsive web development
+- 🌱 Learning more about Python and responsive web development
 - 🛠 Working on personal projects to strengthen design + coding skills
 - 📘 Actively solving coding problems and improving development skills